-On August 7, 2008, Sonus completed an exclusive in-licensing agreement with Bayer HealthCare LLC for the right to develop, commercialize or sublicense a family of compounds known as caspase activators presently in pre-clinical research.
+On June 27, 2008, Sonus completed an exclusive in-licensing agreement with Bayer HealthCare LLC for the right to develop, commercialize or sublicense a family of compounds known as caspase activators presently in pre-clinical research.
 Under terms of the agreement, Sonus was granted exclusive rights to develop two core compounds for all prophylactic and therapeutic uses in humans.
 Additionally, Sonus was granted rights to all other non-core compounds covered under the patents for use in oncology.

-Under the terms of the agreement, Bayer received an upfront license fee of \$450,000.
-OncoGenex will make annual payments to Bayer on the anniversary date (Anniversary Payments), with an initial payment of \$100,000 paid in 2008.
-The payments increase by \$25,000 each year until the initiation of the first phase 3 clinical trial, at which point the Anniversary Payments reset to \$100,000 each year and increase by \$25,000 until the Company achieves either the first New Drug Application filing in the United States or the European Union.
-OncoGenex is obligated to pay royalties on net future product sales in addition to aggregate milestone payments of up to \$14,000,000 for clinical development and regulatory milestones.
+Under the terms of the agreement, Bayer received an upfront license fee of \$0.5 million.
+OncoGenex will make annual payments to Bayer on the anniversary date, or the Anniversary Payments, with an initial payment of \$100,000 paid in 2008.
+The payments increase by \$25,000 each year until the initiation of the first phase 3 clinical trial, at which point the Anniversary Payments reset to \$100,000 each year and increase by \$25,000 until we achieve either the first New Drug Application filing in the United States or the European Union.
+OncoGenex is obligated to pay royalties on net future product sales in addition to aggregate milestone payments of up to \$14 million for clinical development and regulatory milestones.
 No milestone payments are triggered prior to the initiation of a phase 3 clinical trial.
-OncoGenex has the option to terminate this contract upon 60 days written notice to Bayer.
+We have the option to terminate this contract upon 60 days written notice to Bayer.